Helping Out Aussie Animal Wildfire Victims

 Pamela Rhein has spent hours using her unique set of skills to help.

-“I’m a big animal lover and I try, anytime I can, to help if I’m able and if I’m able to do this, this is why I chose to help,” Rhein said.
+"I'm a big animal lover, and I try, anytime I can, to help if I'm able, and if I'm able to do this, this is why I chose to help," Rhein said.

 Fisher is going to handle all the shipping expenses.
 If you'd like to help, you can either drop off items or send them to Fisher Welding and Fabricating in Pine Grove.
 He'd like to send everything to Australia on January 24.

-“These animals are coming in and they don’t have time to make all these custom, homemade things for them, so if we can make all this, it puts them back out in the field, rescuing more, so we’re saving them the time of having to make everything.”
+"These animals are coming in, and they don't have time to make all these custom, homemade things for them, so if we can make all this, it puts them back out in the field, rescuing more, so we're saving them the time of having to make everything."

 From Pine Grove to Australia, hoping the little things go a long way.